instructlab/instructlab/docs/gpu-acceleration.md

 With those dependencies installed, you should be able to install (and build) `llama-cpp-python`!

-You can use `rocminfo | grep gfx` to find our GPU model to include in the build command - this may not be necessary in Fedora 40+ or ROCm 6.0+.
+You can use `rocminfo | grep gfx` from `rocminfo` package or `amdgpu-arch` from `clang-tools-extra` package to find our GPU model to include in the build command - this may not be necessary in Fedora 40+ or ROCm 6.0+.
 You should see something like the following if you have an AMD Integrated and Dedicated GPU:
 ```
 $ rocminfo | grep gfx
   Name:                    gfx1100